ExtremeCoolDude/Anki-Chess-2.0/README.md

 Changes :
 1. Keep png pieces instead of svg, for better custom pieces support.
-2. To do : Optimize for smaller screen
-3. Will Kill Mobile support

 Source for the pieces : FritzSWS from chessx and Goldenberg high dpi pieces from SCIDvsPC